-If you start to attract reviews on the Better Business Bureau, do you want you can to be involved in their reputation management.
+If you start to attract reviews on the Better Business Bureau, do you want to be involved in their reputation management?
 Respond quickly to negative reviews and try to find a solution– or show that you’ve tried to find a solution– if possible.
 If you have one negative review, you can reach out to happy, loyal customers and ask that they do you a favor and leave a review.
 Many will be happy to do so, especially if you reach out through a personalized message.

 In the meantime, try to attract reviews on as many platforms as possible so you can strengthen your online presence and customer trust across the board.

 What do you think?
 Do you focus on a presence on the Better Business Bureau?
-Do reviews their impact your business?
+Do reviews impact your business?
 Share your thoughts, questions, and knowledge in the comments below!